davidsalter/davidsalter.github.io/content/posts/install-neovim-popos.md

 ## Build and install

-Neovim can be built and installed as a debian package (.deb), this allows it to be easily uninstalled or upgraded at a later date.
+Neovim can be built and installed as a Debian package (.deb), this allows it to be easily uninstalled or upgraded at a later date.
 To build and install, execute the following:

 ``` sh
 $ make CMAKE_BUILD_TYPE=RelWithDebInfo